Hotel: Mandarin Oriental Hotel

 Leadership Program and Logistics

-We will start our Capitol Hill Day, Wednesday, May 23 at 7:00 AM at the Mandarin Oriental Hotel with breakfast, key announcements, and presentations from key lawmakers.
-Andy Slavitt, former Acting Administrator of the Centers for Medicare and Medicaid Services, will be presented with ACP’s 2018 distinguished Joseph F. Boyle Award at 8:15 AM.
-We encourage all chapters to arrive promptly at 7:00 AM that morning to hear the full line up of speakers, including Mr. Slavitt, and to schedule their congressional meetings no earlier than 9:30 AM so you can remain on site to hear his full remarks.
+We will start our Capitol Hill Day, Wednesday, May 15 at 7:00 AM at the Mandarin Oriental Hotel with breakfast, key announcements, and presentations from key lawmakers.
+Vivek Murthy, MD, former Surgeon General of the United States, will be presented with ACP’s 2019 distinguished Joseph F. Boyle Award that morning.
+We encourage all chapters to arrive promptly at 7:00 AM that morning to hear the full line up of speakers, and to schedule their congressional meetings no earlier than 9:30 AM so you can remain on site to hear the full remarks of all speakers.
 Immediately following, attendees will disperse to their scheduled congressional appointments on Capitol Hill.
 Please note that the Mandarin Oriental Hotel is a short taxi cab or metro ride away from Capitol Hill and attendees are responsible for those transportation costs.
-A hospitality/debriefing room on Capitol Hill (HC-8 in the Capitol – House side) will be available throughout the day on May 23 for attendees, starting at 9:30 AM.
+A hospitality/debriefing room on Capitol Hill (Cannon House Office Building, Room 421) will be available throughout the day on May 15 for attendees, starting at 9:30 AM.
 This room is available to attendees to allow them to rest between their meetings, have a snack, and otherwise compare notes with their chapter delegation members.

 As you may be aware, three major airports service the Washington D.C. area, Ronald Reagan National Airport, Dulles International Airport, and the Baltimore-Washington International Airport (BWI).
 You may find substantial savings with flights into BWI.
 While the trip from BWI to downtown Washington is longer than the trip from Ronald Reagan National Airport, limousine/shuttle service is available.
 BWI is only a few miles farther from downtown Washington than Dulles Airport.
 During weekday travel, MARC trains make frequent trips from the BWI airport to Washington’s Union Station (one-way ticket starts at $11).
 A free shuttle is available for the 5-minute ride from the BWI Airport, baggage claim level to the BWI rail station.
 Go to: http://www.bwiairport.com/en/travel/ground-transportation/trans/marc for more information and the MARC Penn Line train schedule.